Room Number: 311

 seismology, inverse methods, near-surface geophysics

 My primary research interests include the development, assessment and application of seismic modeling and inversion techniques for studies of the near-surface (upper 100m) for environmental and engineering studies.
 More specifically, this includes 2D and 3D traveltime inversion and tomography methods, including a newly developed frequency-dependent form of tomography that is applicable to controlled-source (picked) traveltime data.
 My students and I also apply 2D full waveform tomography methods to P-wave and SH-wave data.

 We develop models of the seismic properties of the subsurface in two- and three-dimensions using controlled sources and seismic refraction/wide-angle reflection data.
 We may interpret these models along with existing information that may include surface geology, well data, or results from seismic reflection or gravity studies.
 I sometimes get involved in acquiring seismic data with colleagues at Rice and other institutions.
 Finally, I am also interested in, and teach an introductory course in, geophysical inverse theory.

-Chen, J. and C. A. Zelt, Comparison of full wavefield synthetics with frequency-dependent traveltimes calculated using wavelength-dependent velocity smoothing, Journal of Environmental and Engineering Geophysics, in press, 2017.
+Chen, J. and C. A. Zelt, Comparison of full wavefield synthetics with frequency-dependent traveltimes calculated using wavelength-dependent velocity smoothing, Journal of Environmental and Engineering Geophysics, 22, 133-141, 2017.

 Department of Earth, Environmental and Planetary Sciences